adrian-salajan/adrian-salajan.github.io/_posts/2020-10-03-assigment-is-broken.md

 Here we have a pureProgram, where no effects run, only descriptions of them exist in ValueFromEffect.
 All the descriptions are then composed together and returned as a single one: `printTenTimes`

 On this we call `runEffectToGetValue` once in Main.
-This is what is called pushing effects to the boundary of the program, so we can easily refactor our program.
+> This is what is called pushing effects to the boundary of the program.
+>
+> And being able to do the copy-paste refactor without changing the behavior is called referencial transparency (or purity - due to lack of effects)
+> which leads to algebraic reasoning,
+> meaning our code has well defined rules and properties making it easier to refactor and compose small programs into larger programs